 - Abstract should not contain such material which is not in the main text of the article, should be concise and clear, free from excessive words, distinguished by the persuasiveness of the wording;

 - Abstract is made in English only and should contain 150 – 250 words.

-- Publication of an additional or a special issue number is possible during any period of time of a year;
+- It is possible to publish an additional or special issue at any time of the year;

-- The electronic version of a planned issue of the Journal is uploaded at the website on the last date of June/December and the hard copy will be published later on but not later than two weeks after the publication of the e-version;
+- The electronic version of the planned issue is uploaded on the official website at the last date of the month of publication, and the printed version should be published later, but not later than two weeks after the publication of the electronic version.